-Quick Answer: A Type B RCD detects AC, pulsating DC and smooth DC leakage.
-It is required wherever inverter-driven equipment can produce continuous DC fault currents - including EV chargers, solar PV, battery systems, heat pumps and VFD-controlled motors.
+Quick Answer: A Type B RCD detects AC, pulsating DC and smooth DC leakage currents.
+It is used where connected equipment can generate smooth DC fault currents that a Type A or Type AC device may not detect properly.
+Common examples include EV chargers, solar PV, battery storage, heat pumps and inverter-driven systems.

 Browse all compliant options here: Type B RCDs.